laserengineer/laserengineer.github.io/README.md

-My site that help me to leave something useful/meaningful to the world.
+My site that helps me to leave something useful/meaningful to the world.

 Special thanks:
 Minimal Mistakes remote theme is used for this site building.